Svkwizz/Balance-Weight-distribution/README.md

 # Balance-Weight-distribution
-Python code for calculating Balance and Weight Distribution calculation
+Python code for calculating Balance and Weight Distribution calculation, where a football kicking video was used